isomerpages/pa-cdcse/_what-we-do/Future Ready/Sustainable Living @ South East.md

 <u> Sustainability Living Grant </u>

 To empower our community partners to take ownership of the environment and to facilitate growth plans in the Eco-space, the Sustainable Living Grant will support green initiatives with up to $10,000 per environmental project.
-The grant can support both new initiatives as well as ongoing initiatives that are looking to scale up current efforts, focusing on the following:
+The grant can support both new initiatives as well as, ongoing initiatives that are looking to scale up current efforts, focusing on the following:
 1. Reducing Waste,
 2. Conserving Energy and Water,
 3. Increasing Food Sustainability and